laikal/HIKI-Notifier/README.md

 HIKI Notifier immediately displays the current live notification once.

-This can also be useful for checking the current notification display.
+This can also be used to quickly check the current notification display.

 ---